Dilizlr/Fourier-RWKV/README.md

 # Fourier-RWKV
-The code of the paper Fourier-RWKV: A Multi-State Perception Network for Efficient Image Dehazing
+The code of the paper "Fourier-RWKV: A Multi-State Perception Network for Efficient Image Dehazing"